FilipeMesel/JavaScript-Pojects/pressure-dashboard/README.md

-#This is a API and Front End Dashboard for IoT Temperature sensors
+#This is a API and Front End Dashboard for IoT Pressure sensors

-##This project has two folders named "temperature-api" (REST API to manage data between a MariaDB database) and "temperature-app" (ReactJs front-end dashboard)
+##This project has two folders named "pressure-api" (REST API to manage data between a MariaDB database) and "pressure-app" (ReactJs front-end dashboard)